antje/slack-after-dark/README.md

+Original Blogpost has been published on April 16, 2019 [here](https://mapr.com/blog/slack-after-dark/).

 # Find your nerd match with an AI-driven dating app powered by Keras/TensorFlow, Kubernetes, and MapR

 Welcome to Slack After Dark!
 A fun, Slack-based, AI-driven dating app demo I created to showcase an end-to-end, containerized, and integrated ML workflow.
 Some of the highlights include online model predictions and online model training, using a mix of cutting-edge technologies with Slack as the user interface (see Picture 1).